pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 Pomerium issues and signs the new JWT with a private signing key.
 To validate the signature, the upstream service must fetch the corresponding public key from Pomerium's [JSON web key set](https://datatracker.ietf.org/doc/html/rfc7517#section-5) (JWKS) endpoint.

-To configure your service to fetch the public key:
+To configure an upstream service to fetch the public key:

 1. Get the hostname from the JWT's `iss` claim
 1. Append the `/.well-known/pomerium/jwks.json` path to the hostname